isciences/wsim/docs/concepts/lsm/flow_accumulation.rst

 *****************

 WSIM uses a traditional pixel-to-pixel based flow accumulation algorithm  to compute total blue water.
-This algorithm uses an eight-neighbor flow direction grid that identifies the downstream grid cell for each grid cell (Vörösmarty, 2010).
+This algorithm uses an eight-neighbor flow direction grid that identifies the downstream grid cell for each grid cell.
-This algorithm has two major benefits: it is well known and easy to implement, and it produces results that highlight the specific paths of the stream network during periods of extreme anomalies.
+The algorithm has two major benefits: it is well known and easy to implement, and it produces results that highlight the specific paths of the stream network during periods of extreme anomalies.